realauggieheschmeyer/auggieheschmeyer.com/README.md

 # auggieheschmeyer.com
-My blog, built with blogdown and Hugo
+My blog, built with blogdown and Hugo and deployed with Netlify.